 As to transaction costs, proposed West Coast terminals will have significantly lower costs for export to Asia than will the Gulf Coast facilities NERA considered.
-The proposed Jordan Cove Energy Project explained that its transportation costs to Japan were significantly lower than those assumed by the NERA Study.
-Although Jordan Cove Energy Project would face higher facility construction and thus liquefaction costs than Gulf Coast facilities, Jordan Cove asserts that, in aggregate, its total processing and transportation costs will be \$0.44/MMBtu lower than the estimates used by NERA.
-Accordingly, insofar as the cost of processing and transporting LNG sets the ceiling on price increases resulting from exports, that ceiling could be \$0.44/MMBtu higher than the NERA Study estimates. \$0.44/MMBtu represents roughly 5 to 10% of NERA's predicted 2035 wellhead gas prices, meaning NERA may have significantly underestimated the price range within which exports will occur.
-Although Sierra Club raised this argument in its initial and reply comments on the NERA study, DOE/FE did not address it in the Freeport Conditional Authorization.
+The proponents of the proposed Jordan Cove Energy Project explained that its transportation costs to Japan were significantly lower than those assumed by the NERA Study.
+Although Jordan Cove Energy Project would face higher facility construction and thus liquefaction costs than Gulf Coast facilities, Jordan Cove asserts that, in aggregate, its total processing and transportation costs will be \$0.44/MMBtu lower than the estimates used by NERA.23 Accordingly, insofar as the cost of processing and transporting LNG sets the ceiling on price increases resulting from exports, that ceiling could be \$0.44/MMBtu higher than the NERA Study estimates. \$0.44/MMBtu represents roughly 5 to 10% of NERA's predicted 2035 wellhead gas prices, meaning NERA may have significantly underestimated the price range within which exports will occur.24 Although Sierra Club raised this argument in its initial and reply comments on the NERA study, 25 DOE/FE has not addressed it in any of the recent export conditional authorizations.26

-As to contract structure, previous export applicants have adopted "take or pay" liquefaction services arrangements, wherein would-be importers will be required to pay a fee to reserve terminal capacity, regardless of whether that capacity is actually used to liquefy and export gas.
-27 The "pay" provision constitutes a sunk cost that will effectively raise the price ceiling under which exports will occur.
-For example, if the cost to liquefy, transport, and regassify gas is \$4/MMBtu, but an importer has entered a "take or pay" contract reserving terminal capacity but requiring payment of \$1.50/MMBtu28 for unused capacity, the importer will have an incentive to import gas so long as the spread
+As to contract structure, previous export applicants have adopted "take or pay" liquefaction services arrangements, wherein would-be importers will be required to pay a fee to reserve terminal capacity, regardless of whether that capacity is actually used to liquefy and export gas.27 The "pay" provision constitutes a sunk cost that will effectively raise the price ceiling under which exports will occur.
+For example, if the cost to liquefy, transport, and regassify gas is \$4/MMBtu, but an importer has entered a "take or pay" contract reserving terminal capacity but requiring payment of \$1.50/MMBtu28 for unused capacity, the importer will have an incentive to import gas so long as the spread between US and foreign prices exceeds \$2.50/MMBtu, whereas NERA predicts that no exports will occur once the price spread falls below \$4/MMBtu.
+Exports may continue to occur - and domestic prices may therefore continue to rise - even where NERA predicts that exports will cease.
+29 Again, in its recent conditional authorizations, DOE/FE has ignored this aspect of Sierra Club's argument.
+Sierra Club does not contend that